sfreeley/front-end-capstone/README.md

 ### JSON
 Your database should be populated with the information you enter inside the application (ie drug information and user information).

 If you have any questions regarding what the database structure should look like, please see "example.json" file in the ```api``` directory.
 Note that every property name needs to be identical to those listed in this example JSON file.
 Id's should be automatically and uniquely generated for each entry.
-By default, the taking property will have a value of true upon the user adding a medication (ie the user is creating a new medication entry to input into their ```Current Medication List```)
+By default, the ["taking"] property will have a value of true upon the user adding a medication (ie the user is creating a new medication entry to input into their ```Current Medication List```)

 > **PLEASE NOTE**: NONE of the information used in the following images are that of real people or patients